-Unfortunately, all these algorithms require the sensing of the whole HSI before starting with the process of finding the anomalies in the captured scene.
-However, the most widely used sensors in remote sensing applications nowadays are based on push-broom hyperspectral scanners, in which the image is captured in a line-by-line fashion, since they provide an outstanding spectral resolution and take advantage of the movement of the UAV, aircraft, or satellite that carries them for capturing the whole hypercube.
+Unfortunately, all these algorithms require the sensing of the whole hyperspectral image before starting with the process of finding the anomalies in the captured scene.
+However, the most widely used sensors in nowadays remote sensing applications are based on push-broom hyperspectral scanners, in which the image is captured in a line-by-line fashion, since they provide an outstanding spectral resolution and take advantage of the movement of the UAV, aircraft or satellite that carries them for capturing the whole hypercube.
 Hence, for applications under strict real-time constraints in which the captured images must be processed in a short period of time, it is more efficient if the anomalies are uncovered as soon as the hyperspectral data are sensed.
-Moreover, this kind of on-the-fly AD drastically reduces the vast amount of memory that is required on-board the sensing platform in order to store the entire hypercubes.
+Moreover, this kind of on-the-fly anomaly detection drastically reduces the vast amount of memory that is required on-board the sensing platform in order to store the entire hypercubes.

-In this scenario, this paper proposes a novel hyperspectral AD algorithm specially conceived for being able to process the lines of pixels captured by a push-broom scanner as soon as they are sensed.
-More concretely, the proposed line-by-line anomaly detection (LbL-AD) algorithm is based, similar to the OSPRX algorithm, on the concept of orthogonal subspace projections, but employing a low computational processing chain that guarantees a precise detection of the anomalies present in a hyperspectral scene.
+In this scenario, this paper proposes a novel hyperspectral anomaly detection algorithm specially conceived for being able to process the lines of pixels captured by a push-broom scanner as soon as they are sensed.
+More concretely, the proposed Line-by-Line Anomaly Detection (LbL-AD) algorithm is based, similar to the OSPRX algorithm, on the concept of orthogonal subspace projections but employing a low computational processing chain that guarantees a precise detection of the anomalies present in a hyperspectral scene.

-For the purpose of testing the performance of the algorithm presented in this paper, synthetic images as well as real images captured both by commercial aerial platforms and by our own UAV platform based on a Specim FX10 visible and near infrared range (VNIR) hyperspectral push-broom sensor [22] mounted on a DJI Matrice 600 drone [23], have been used.
+For the purpose of testing the performance of the algorithm presented in this paper, synthetic images as well as real images captured both by commercial aerial platforms and by our own UAV platform based on a Specim FX10 VNIR hyperspectral push-broom sensor [22] mounted on a DJI Matrice 600 drone [23], have been used.